 This is the same for our dogs.
 Whatever is in their belly can affect their entire mood and wellbeing, so it’s important to consider what we put in there.

 This superfood improves digestion, lowers cholesterol, contains antioxidants, and is even used to treat diarrhea (though we’re hoping it doesn’t come to that).

 Carob is a rich source of fibre, which bulks up bowel movements and stimulates regularity, meaning improved digestion.
 This fibre is insoluble; so it absorbs liquids and results in your pup having healthy, firm number twos.

 If the aim for your dog is weight loss, carob can help with this.
 It inhibits the secretion of postprandial ghrelin, a hormone that tells the brain it’s hungry.
 This means it can help stop your dog’s over-eating, and in turn help with weight loss attempts.

 It’s a natural anti-nausea treatment that has been used for centuries, for a plethora of digestive issues.
-The problem is, your pup can’t tell you when they’re feeling gassy or motion sick.
-Instead we can tell by their enlarged stomach, or if they whine when you rub their belly.
+The problem is, that your pup can’t tell you when they’re feeling gassy or motion sick.
+Instead, we can tell by their enlarged stomach, or if they whine when you rub their belly.

 Ginger can also but used as a preventative method.
 Why?